African jacana

 The African jacana (Actophilornis africanus) is a wader in the family Jacanidae.
 It has long toes and long claws that enables it to walk on floating vegetation in shallow lakes, its preferred habitat.
 It is widely distributed in sub-Saharan Africa.
 For the origin and pronunciation of the name, see Jacanidae.

 Taxonomy

-The African jacana was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+The African jacanas was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Parra and coined the binomial name Parra africana.
 Gmelin based his description on that by the English ornithologist John Latham who in 1785 had described and illustrated the species in his A General Synopsis of Birds.
 Gmelin and Latham gave the locality as "Africa": this was restricted to Ethiopia in 1915.
 The African jacana is now placed in the genus Actophilornis that was introduced in 1925 by the American ornithologist Harry C. Oberholser.
 The genus name combines the Ancient Greek aktē meaning "river bank" or "coastal strand", -philos meaning "-loving" and ornis meaning "bird".

 The species is considered to be monotypic: no subspecies are recognised.